prices/SquadronBuilder/README.md

 The game can be found at http://www.palladiumbooks.com/

+## Status
+This is still a work in progress.
+There are bugs, and some of the rendering is not correct.
+However, it is in a usable state.
+Most things work.
+It will output actual SVG files now, instead of ones that you can't save to disk.

 ## Goals

 The goal of this project is to create a web interface in HTML and JavaScript